Nancy Wesley: Storylines

 Nancy arrives as the head volunteer at University Hospital and keeps a watch over her husband and colleague Craig.
 Nancy plots to remove Mike from his role at the hospital so Craig can take his place.
 She befriends a nurse named Ali McIntyre (Lisa Linde) to help with her scheming.
 Nancy is later diagnosed with breast cancer.
 Mikes surprises Nancy by offering her support and they warm to each other.
 When she recovers Nancy decides to restart her plotting and convinces Ali to file a sexual harassment case about Mike.
 He ends up resigning in the midst of the scandal and leaves Salem.
 Upon his return, Mike is asked to resume his role at the hospital, but he chooses to marry Carrie instead.
 As a result Craig wins the job.

 Nancy receives a telephone call and leaves with $25,000.
-Nancy had once mothered a child and gave her up for adoption.
+Nancy once had a child and gave her up for adoption.
 Nancy uses the money in an attempt to bribe a member of staff at the orphanage to keep her daughter there.
 However, Nancy meets with Chloe and invites her to come and live in Salem.
 Nancy and Chloe decide to hide the truth from Craig, who does not like the idea of adoption.
 Chloe feels rejected and runs away, Nancy tries to follow her but is knocked over by a truck.
 Chloe visits Nancy in hospital and decides to settle in Salem with her mother.
 Nancy finds it hard to adapt to motherhood and faces difficulties in concealing the truth from Craig.
 Nancy's father, Albert Miller arrives and makes the situation worse.
 Albert discovers the truth and attempts to get Chloe to move away with him.
 Nancy then tells Craig the truth, which causes problems in their relationship.
 Craig is later revealed as Chloe's biological father.

 She was at Chloe's whenever she sick with leukemia and recovering from an accident that scarred her face for awhile.
 However, in 2022, Nancy discovered that Craig was having an affair, but with a man.
 He came out as gay and a devastated Nancy divorced him.
 She began dating Clyde Weston until she learned on their wedding day that he was responsible for Abigail Deveraux's death.
 She and Craig made peace with their relationship and allowed each other to find someone that loved them as much as they once did.
 She later runs into Mike Horton, and after making peace with him as well, they begin a relationship as of November 28, 2022, according to Jack Deveraux.